givingjar/filing-cabinet/files/nonprofit-interview-questions.md

 2. What books, websites, and other instructional material would you recommend to someone trying to understand nonprofits better?
 3. What are the limiting factors of a strong online presence for nonprofits?
 4. Who are some other nonprofits who may be interested in an interview?
+5. How can a company like Giving Jar make nonprofits easier to discover?
+6. What online fundraising has your nonprofit tried?
+What were the results?